 In September 2010, USPB's Board of Directors approved a management phantom unit plan.
 The phantom unit plan provides for the award of unit appreciation rights to management employees of USPB.
-USPB's CEO administers the phantom unit plan and awards "Phantom Units" (Class A and Class B units) to employees in amounts determined by the CEO, subject to the total Phantom Unit amount approved by the Board of Directors of USPB.
+USPB's CEO administers the phantom unit plan and awards "Phantom Units" (Class A and Class B Units) to employees in amounts determined by the CEO, subject to the total Phantom Unit amount approved by the Board of Directors of USPB.
 A total of 5,000 Class A phantom units and 5,000 Class B phantom units were awarded to management employees, with a strike price of \$118 and \$157, respectively.
 The closing of the Leucadia Transaction resulted in management employees receiving a payment under the management phantom unit plan.
-The payment to management was reduced by the strike price for both the Class A phantom units and Class B phantom units and 50 Class B phantom units were of USPB's employees on December 31, 2014, 50 Class A phantom units and 50 Class B phantom units were forfeited as they were not vested.
-One-third of the retiring employee's vested phantom units were exercised and the appreciation rights paid in three tranches (retirement, and first and second anniversary of retirement).
-At the end of fiscal years 2022 and 2021, 4,750 Class A phantom units remain outstanding.
+The payment to management was reduced by the strike price for both the Class A phantom units and Class B phantom units and is now \$0.
+As a result of the retirement of one of USPB's employees on December 31, 2014, 50 Class A phantom units and 50 Class B phantom units were forfeited as they were not vested.
+One third of the retiring employee's vested phantom units were exercised and the appreciation rights paid in three tranches (retirement, and first and second anniversary of retirement).
+At the end of fiscal years 2023 and 2022, 4,750 Class A phantom units and 4,750 Class B phantom units remain outstanding.
 The phantom units became fully vested in August 2015.
-For the management phantom unit plan, compensation expense of \$2.6 million, \$1.8 million and \$3.2 million was recognized in fiscal years 2022, 2021 and 2020, respectively.
+For the management phantom unit plan, compensation expense of \$0.1 million, \$2.6 million, and \$1.8 million was recognized in fiscal years 2023, 2022, and 2021.

-On November 16, 2012, USPB's Board of Directors approved the issuance of an additional 1,500 Class A phantom units, with a strike price of \$66.04 and 1,500 Class B phantom units, with a strike price of \$73.70, to certain members of management, to be effective on January 28, 2013.
-The phantom units became fully vested in January 2018 and remain outstanding at the end of fiscal years 2022 and 2021.
-Compensation expense of \$0.7 million, \$0.8 million and \$0.9 million was recognized in fiscal years 2022, 2021 and 2020, respectively.
+On November 16, 2012, USPB's Board of Directors approved the issuance of an additional 1,500 Class A phantom units, with a strike price of \$66.04 and 1,500 Class B phantom units, with a strike price of \$73.70, to certain members of management, to be effective on January 28, 2013 (the grant date fair value was established using a black scholes model).
+The phantom units became fully vested in January 2018 and remain outstanding at the end of fiscal years 2023 and 2022.
+A reduction of compensation expense of \$0.2 million occurred in 2023 and compensation expense of \$0.7 million, and \$0.8 million was recognized in fiscal years 2022, and 2021, respectively.

-As of December 31, 2022, and December 25, 2021, the Company had accrued \$10.4 million and \$7.9 million, respectively, for the management phantom plans.
+As of December 30, 2023 and December 31, 2022, the Company had accrued \$9.0 and \$10.4 million, respectively, for the management phantom plans.
 The accrued amounts are included in Accrued compensation and benefits and Other liabilities on the balance sheet.

-Deceml ber 31, 2022 December 25, 2021
+December r 30, 2023 December 3 1, 2022

 (thousands of dollars)

-Current phantom unit \$ 1,210 \$ 707
+Current phantom unit \$ 2,075 \$ 1,210

-Long-term phantom unit 9,202 7,157
+Long-term phantom unit 6,972 9,202

-\$ 10,412 \$ 7,864
+\$ 9,047 \$ 10,412

 USPB provides its employees the opportunity to earn cash incentives and bonuses.
 The cash incentive and bonus plans were designed to provide the financial incentive to the employees to influence USPB unitholder benefits and are only paid after certain levels of benefits have been achieved.
-As of December 31, 2022, and December 25, 2021, the Company had accrued \$1.5 million and \$1.4 million, respectively, for the cash incentive and bonus plans.
+As of December 30, 2023 and December 31, 2022, the Company had accrued \$1.1 million and \$1.5 million, respectively, for the cash incentive and bonus plans.
 The accrued amounts are included in Accrued compensation and benefits on the balance sheet.